-a). a short written description and map showing the location and administrative areas covered by the statement, and a brief justification for these area(s)
+a. a short written description and map showing the location and administrative areas covered by the statement, and a brief justification for these area(s)

 - 3.1.
 The PfSH area has changed over the years, although the core membership, including the County Council and unitary authorities, has remained constant.
 The Partnership for Urban South Hampshire was formed in 2003 and evidence secured to inform preparation of the South East Plan helped to establish it as an appropriate sub-region for the purpose of strategic planning.

 - 3.2.
 The following local authority areas are fully within the PfSH boundary:

 - Eastleigh Borough Council

 - Fareham Borough Council

 - Gosport Borough Council

 - Havant Borough Council

 - New Forest District Council

 - Portsmouth City Council

 - Southampton City Council

 - 3.3.
 The following local authority areas are partly within the PfSH boundary:

 - East Hampshire District Council

 - Hampshire County Council

-- New Forest National Park Authority
+- New Forest National Park Authority1

-- Test Valley Borough Council
+- Test Valley Borough Council2

 - Winchester City Council

-The SoCG will include the whole of the New Forest District Council, Test Valley Borough Council and the New Forest National Park Authority area (within Hampshire).
+The SoCG includes the whole of the New Forest District Council, Test Valley Borough Council and the New Forest National Park Authority area (within Hampshire).

 - 3.4.
 PfSH is a mature partnership with a lengthy track record of cooperation and collaboration on strategic planning issues and can work with flexible boundaries where necessary (e.g. Bird Aware Solent).
 PfSH has continued to secure evidence and propose solutions to meeting the need for development and investment in infrastructure. - 3.5.
-The evidence base collated over recent years supports the definition of the South Hampshire sub-region for strategic planning purposes, whether it relates to the two closely linked housing markets around Portsmouth and Southampton, the functional economic market area across the whole sub-region or the physical geography of an area located between the South Downs and New Forest
+The evidence base collated over recent years supports the definition of the South Hampshire sub-region for strategic planning purposes, whether it relates to the two closely linked housing markets around Portsmouth and Southampton, the functional economic market area across the whole sub-region or the physical geography of an area located between the South Downs and New Forest National Parks and the coast with islands and peninsulas interspersed with harbours and rivers.

-&lt;sup>1 The New Forest National Park Authority is not a local authority but is a local planning authority with plan-making responsibilities.
+1 The New Forest National Park Authority is not a local authority but is a local planning authority with plan-making responsibilities.
 A small part of the New Forest National Park is in Wiltshire.
+2 Please note that whilst only part of Test Valley Borough Council area falls within the PfSH boundary,

-&lt;sup>2 Please note that whilst only part of Test Valley Borough Council area falls within the PfSH boundary, the evidence base studies referenced in this report will cover the whole Borough, unless the Council determines otherwise.
+2 Please note that whilst only part of Test Valley Borough Council area falls within the PfSH boundary, the evidence base studies referenced in this report will cover the whole Borough, unless the Council determines otherwise.